 The redress category is derived, for South African applicants only, from the racial classification of their parents during Apartheid.

 If you are offered a study place, you must sign up before the start of the first term.
 This is called registration.
-Registration gives you student status, commits you to a certain programme, and to pay fees for it.
+Registration gives you student status, commits you to a certain program, and to pay fees for it.

 School subject requirements